Uinta County, Wyoming

 Uinta County (/juːˈɪntə/ yoo-IN-tə) is a county in the U.S. state of Wyoming.
 As of the 2020 United States Census, the population was 20,450.
 Its county seat is Evanston.
 Its south and west boundary lines abut the Utah state line.

-Uinta County comprises the Evanston, WY Micropolitan Statistical Area.
+Uinta County, together with Rich County, Utah, comprises the Evanston, WY-UT Micropolitan Statistical Area.

 History

-Uinta County was created on December 1, 1869 by the legislature of the Wyoming Territory, with its temporary seat located at Fort Bridger.
+Uinta County was created on December 1, 1869, by the legislature of the Wyoming Territory, with its temporary seat located at Fort Bridger.

 Originally, it ran along the entire western border of Wyoming, including Yellowstone National Park.
-The county was named for Utah's Uinta Mountains, which are visible from many places in the county.
+The county was named for Utah's Uinta Mountains, which are noticeable from many places in the county.
 The county was given its present boundaries in 1911 when Lincoln County was carved out of the northern part of Uinta County.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 2088 sqmi, of which 2081 sqmi is land and 6.3 sqmi (0.3%) is water.
 It is the second-smallest county in Wyoming by area.